Product

 You can get feedback from different departments or stakeholders to ensure the platform meets everyone’s needs.

-If you’re an MSP, you must consider how the IT management platform impacts client service.
+If you’re an MSP, you should consider how the IT management platform impacts client service.
 A tool that works for everyone will lead to better adoption and smoother operations.

 close up picture of hands typing on laptop